docb/dbRackModules/README.md

 New in 2.1.0:
 - The amp of the first partial can now be controlled with the amp knob - was 1.0 before.
 - Presets will be applied directly without clicking on a knob.
+- External parameter changes (e.g. from µMap) can be applied by sending a trigger signal to the new trig input.
 - In the menu there can be set a fade time which causes that on every change the sound changes smoothly to the new.
 - There is new method "static" which produces a descending partial sequence.
-If the seed is 0.5 all partials are part of the sequence.
+If the seed is 0.5 all partials are part of the sequence (saw like wave).
-  If the seed is zero only odd partials are used and if the seed is one than only even partials are used.
+  If the seed is zero only odd partials (pulse wave) are used and if the seed is one than only even partials are used.
   Every seed in between will be interpolated.

-### Gendy
-This is a port of Supercolliders gendy which is based on the work of Peter Hoffmann who has rebuild GENDYN from Iannis Xenakis.

 ### PAD2
 ![](images/PAD2.png?raw=true)